The Best Low Back Exercise

 Keeping your torso stable in this way extend one leg and the opposite arm simultaneously with out rocking the hips off the mat.

-Breathe in and out long breaths as you repeat this for 8-12 repetitions on each side moving as quickly as possible.
+Breathe in and out long breaths as you repeat this exercise for 8-12 repetitions on each side moving as quickly as possible.

 KNEELING OPPOSITE ARM AND LEG EXTENSION: